reach-sh/reach-lang/docs/src/rsh/compute/index.md

 const x = UInt256(/* big number */);
 const x_truncated = UInt(x, true);
 ```

+You may specify a third argument, that is of type `{!rsh} Bool`, when performing a cast.
+When `{!rsh} true`, the cast will be statically verified.
+When `{!rsh} false`, the cast will only be checked at runtime.

 Numeric literals in your program are considered `{!rsh} UInt`.
 If they are cast to `{!rsh} UInt256`, then your program can contain constant `{!rsh} UInt256` values.